mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

     ![](attachments/private-cloud-cluster/installation-command.png)

-2. Paste the command into your commandline terminal and press <kbd>Enter</kbd>
+2. Paste the command into your command line terminal and press <kbd>Enter</kbd>

 	{{% alert type="warning" %}}The Configuration Tool needs a CLI terminal with mouse support.
 Read the [Terminal limitations](#terminal-limitations) section before running the Configuration Tool.{{% /alert %}}